Tim Paterson: Biography

 The judge found that Paterson failed to "provide any evidence regarding 'serious doubts' about the accuracy of the Gary Kildall chapter.
 Instead, a careful review of the Lefer notes ... provides a research picture tellingly close to the substance of the final chapter" and the case was dismissed on the basis that the book's claims were constitutionally protected opinions and not provably false.

 Paterson left SCP in April 1981 and worked for Microsoft from May 1981 to April 1982.
 Microsoft renamed 86-DOS to MS-DOS on 27 July 1981.
 After a brief second stint with SCP, Paterson started his own company, Falcon Technology, a.k.a.
 Falcon Systems.
 In 1983, Microsoft contracted Paterson to port MS-DOS to the MSX computers standard they were developing with ASCII Corporation.
 Paterson accepted the contract to help fund his company and completed the work on the MSX-DOS operating system in 1984.
 Falcon Technology was bought by Microsoft in 1986 to reclaim one out of two issued royalty-free licenses for MS-DOS (the other belonging to SCP), eventually becoming part of Phoenix Technologies.
 Paterson worked a second stint with Microsoft from 1986 to 1988, and a third stint from 1990 to 1998, during which time he worked on Visual Basic.

-After leaving Microsoft a third time, Paterson founded another software development company, Paterson Technology, and also made several appearances on the Comedy Central television program BattleBots.
+After leaving Microsoft a third time, Paterson founded another software development company, Paterson Technology, and also made several appearances as a competitor on the Comedy Central television program BattleBots.
 Paterson has also raced rally cars in the SCCA Pro Rally series, and even engineered his own trip computer, which he integrated into the axle of a four-wheel-drive Porsche 911.